harshitaachadha/harshitaachadha/README.md

-<h1 align="center">Hi there 👋, I'm Harshita</h1>
+<h1 align="center">Hi there 👋, I'm Harshita "Hershey"</h1>
-<h3 align="center">CS graduate student at The George Washington University specializing in Machine Learning and Data Science</h3>
+<h3 align="center">CS graduate student at George Washington University specializing in Data Science & Analytics</h3>

-- 🔭 I’m currently working to obtain my AWS Cloud Practitioner Certification.
+- 🔭 I’m currently working on building supply chain dashboards to sharpen my PowerBI skills

-- 🌱 I’m currently honing **my time series skills**

 - 👨‍💻 All of my projects are available at [https://harshitaachadha.github.io/](https://harshitaachadha.github.io/)

-- 💬 Ask me about **building narratives from data**
+- 💬 Ask me about **all things data and machine learning**

 - 📫 How to reach me **harshitachadha@gwu.edu**